markshust/docker-magento/README.md

 ## Data Volumes

 Your Magento source data is persistently stored within Docker data volumes.
-For local development, we advise copying the entire contents of the `appdata` data volume to your local machine (after setup is complete of course).
+For local development, I advise copying the entire contents of the `appdata` data volume to your local machine (after setup is complete of course).
 Since you shouldn't be modifying any of these files, this is just to bring the fully copy of the site back to your host:

 ```
 docker cp CONTAINERID:/var/www/html ./